ddev/ddev/docs/content/users/usage/troubleshooting.md

 * macOS content filtering: Under "Screen Time" → "Choose Screen Time content and privacy settings", turn off "Content and Privacy" and then reboot.
 This has been a common issue with macOS Sonoma.
 * macOS or Linux Homebrew: Look for active processes by running `brew services` and temporarily running `brew services stop` individually to see if it has any impact on the conflict.
 * MAMP (macOS): Stop MAMP.
 * Apache: Temporarily stop with `sudo apachectl stop`, permanent stop depends on your environment.
+On Debian/Ubuntu: `sudo systemctl disable apache2 && sudo systemctl stop apache2`
 * nginx (macOS Homebrew): `sudo brew services stop nginx` or `sudo launchctl stop homebrew.mxcl.nginx`.
-* nginx (Ubuntu): `sudo service nginx stop`.
+* nginx (Ubuntu): `sudo systemctl stop nginx` or `sudo service nginx stop`.
-* Apache (many environments, often named “httpd”): `sudo apachectl stop` or on Ubuntu `sudo service apache2 stop`.
 * VPNKit (macOS): You likely have a Docker container bound to port 80.
 Do you have containers up for Lando or another Docker-based development environment?
 If so, stop the other environment.
 * Lando: If you’ve previously used Lando, try running `lando poweroff`.
 * IIS on Windows (can affect WSL2).
 You’ll have to disable it in the Windows settings.